okta/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes.md

 * Clients with `token_endpoint_auth_method` set to `client_secret_post` did not have a selected radio button on the Client Credentials UI (**Applications > _application name_ > General**).
 (OKTA-130764)

-* If you created a SAML 2.0 Identity Provider with just a name and an IdP username, Okta reported an internal server error.
+* If you created a SAML 2.0 Identity Provider but omitted some fields, Okta reported an error.
 (OKTA-131294)

 * Okta Sign-In Widget failed to run when installed with `npm`.
 (OKTA-131608)